zntemel/spacex-monitoring/README.md

 ## SpaceX Web Application

 A simple application for launches data for SpaceX.
+This application is deployed to Heroku.
+Please visit [live](https://sleepy-hopper-7c151b.netlify.app/) website.

 ## Getting Started